joel1120/Data-Analytics-Capstone-Prohject/README.md

 provided by the conduction of cyclists trip data.

 ## Data Source
-All the data set could be found in the Dataset folder
+All the dataset could be found in the Cyclistic Case Study Introductory file.

 ## Project Workflow:
 1. Collecting data